U.N. rights boss calls on Britain to prevent xenophobic abuse after Brexit vote

 Polish and Muslim leaders in Britain have expressed concern about a spate of racially motivated hate crimes following last week's Brexit referendum, in which immigration was a key issue.

-"Racism and xenophobia are completely, totally and utterly unacceptable in any circumstances," Zeid said.
+"Racism and xenophobia are completely, totally and utterly unacceptable in any circumstances," Zeid said in a statement.

-Police said offensive leaflets targeting Poles had been distributed in a town in central England, and graffiti had been daubed on a Polish cultural center in London on Sunday, three days after the vote, while Islamic groups have reported a sharp rise in incidents against Muslims.
+Police said offensive leaflets targeting Poles had been distributed in a town in central England, and graffiti had been daubed on a Polish cultural centre in London on Sunday, three days after the vote.
+Islamic groups have reported a sharp rise in incidents against Muslims.

 Mutuma Ruteere, the independent U.N. investigator on racism, racial discrimination and xenophobia, said that some of the abuse and comments reported since the vote "certainly are xenophobic and racist".

-"I also note that the government and the Prime Minister has been very categorical in denouncing those practices as well as what has taken place," Ruteere told a news briefing in Geneva.
+"I also note that the government and the Prime Minister has been very categorical in denouncing those practices as well as what has taken place," Ruteere told a news briefing.

 Britain had watchdog institutions that monitor racism, he said, adding: "This is the test for all these institutions that have been put in place over time.